ARCCA/intro-to-machine-learning-applications/_episodes/05-transferring-your-workflow-to-an-hpc-system.md

 The challenge with this solution is to adapt to a new working environment which includes learning *Linux* commands (in a text-based console!), concepts such as job schedulers and scripting in new languages such as *Bash*.
-Fortunately, there is also a dedicated team ([Advace Research at Cardiff](https://www.cardiff.ac.uk/advanced-research-computing)) that works continuously to try to make this transition as smooth as possible by offering regular trainign sessions on these topics for new users, solving quearies when a cryptic software error occurs or any other technical challenge in the process of implementing your machine or deep learning application.
+Fortunately, there is also a dedicated team ([Advance Research at Cardiff](https://www.cardiff.ac.uk/advanced-research-computing)) that works continuously to try to make this transition as smooth as possible by offering regular training sessions on these topics for new users, solving queries when a cryptic software error occurs or any other technical challenge in the process of implementing your machine or deep learning application.

 ## Making the transition